thriist/docs-content/essentials/what-is-formkit.md

 # What is FormKit?

-FormKit is a form building framework for Vue developers that makes authoring high quality production-ready forms 10x faster.
+FormKit is a *form framework* for Vue developers that makes building high quality production-ready forms 10x faster.
 It is easy-to-learn and ships with production-ready scaffolding like inputs, validation rules, and error handling.

 <VideoCard
   title="FormKit Overview Trailer"